 Program Overview

-The Music Education Area at the University of Hawai‘i at Mānoa (UHM) offers a comprehensive program dedicated to providing public and private schools with highly skilled education professionals at all levels.
-Undergraduate study leads toward the Bachelor of Education (B.Ed.) degree and provides for concentration in one or more of two teaching areas: choral/general music, and instrumental music (band or orchestra).
-A State of Hawai‘i Teaching Certificate is reciprocally recognized in over 30 other states.
+The Music Education Area at the University of Hawaiʻi at Mānoa (UHM) offers a comprehensive program dedicated to providing public and private schools with highly skilled education professionals at all levels.
+Undergraduate study leads toward the Bachelor of Education (B.Ed.) degree and provides for concentration in one or more of two teaching areas: choral/general music and instrumental music (band or orchestra).
+A State of Hawaiʻi Teaching Certificate is reciprocally recognized in over 30 other states.

 Our undergraduate and post-baccalaureate programs are designed to meet local needs while fulfilling national standards.
 The music education program at the UHM is accredited by the National Association of Schools of Music (NASM).
 Music education majors are equipped with skills and knowledge in both music and education.
-In addition, we collaborate with local schools and community music organizations, providing more than 200 hours of structured fieldwork, including observation and teaching in K-12 music settings prior to student teaching.
+In addition, we collaborate with local schools and community music organizations, providing more than 250 hours of structured fieldwork, including observation and teaching in K-12 music settings before student teaching.
 This process offers a valuable experience for students to develop knowledge and skills relating to teaching, build personal reflective skills, measure current competence, and plan for future professional growth.

 Image